Combating Client Dropout in Federated Learning via Friend Model Substitution: Friend Model Substitution

 \section{Friend Model Substitution}

-In this section, we develop a new algorithm to improve the convergence bound of FL with client dropout.
+In this section, we develop a new algorithm to reduce or even eliminate the non-vanishing term in the convergence bound of FL with client dropout.
 Our key idea is to find a better substitute $\tilde{\Delta}^k_t$ for $\Delta^k_t$ when client $k$ drops out in round $t$ in order to reduce $\Psi(e_0, ..., e_{T-1})$.
 This is possible by noticing that $\sigma^2_{i,j}$ are different across client pairs and the local model updates are more similar when the clients' data distributions are more similar.
 Thus, when a client $i$ drops out, one can use the local model update $\Delta^j_t$ as a replacement of $\Delta^i_t$ if $j$ shares a similar data distribution with $i$, or in our terminology, $j$ is a friend of $i$.
 We make ``friendship'' formal in the following definition.